sourcegraph/sourcegraph-public-snapshot/e2etest/README.md

   (see `login_flow.go` for example).
 - See the godoc for the [sourcegraph.com/sourcegraph/go-selenium package](https://godoc.org/sourcegraph.com/sourcegraph/go-selenium)
   which makes writing these tests very easy.
+- Don't use `t.Fatalf` as assertions, rather rely on `WaitForCondition`.
+It leads to more reliable E2E tests.

 ## Testing criteria